 The authority for establishing and amending the obligation to make contributions and member contribution rates, is set by statute.
 New hires, in agencies which did not elect the Employer-Pay Contribution (EPC) plan prior to July 1, 1983, have the option of selecting one of two contribution plans.
-Contributions are shared equally by employer and employee.
-Employees can take a reduced salary and have contributions made by the employer (EPC) or can make contributions by a payroll deduction matched by the employer.
+In one plan, contributions are shared equally by employer and employee.
+In the other plan, employees can take a reduced salary and have contributions made by the employer (EPC).

 PERS' basic funding policy provides for periodic contributions at a level pattern of cost as a percentage of salary throughout an employee's working lifetime in order to accumulate sufficient assets to pay benefits when due.

 PERS receives an actuarial valuation on an annual basis indicating the contribution rates required to fund PERS on an actuarial reserve basis.
 Contributions actually made are in accordance with the required rates established by the Nevada Legislature.
 These statutory rates are increased/decreased pursuant to NRS 286.421 and 286.450.